-Let’s start with the cranberry sauce.
-I wanted to make a sugar free cranberry sauce and the recipe I came up with will be posted soon.
+I wanted to make a sugar free cranberry sauce and I came up with a recipe.
 This was harder than it sounds because I have never tasted cranberry sauce.
 I know I’m strange right?
 I had to wait until my husband came home everyday to see if I got it right and now I’m hooked on the stuff.
 Funny how your taste buds change over the years.
 Anyway you can use any kind you want; jellied or sauce.

 Thanksgiving Leftover Turkey Cristo